fgauna12/fgauna12.github.io/_posts/2020-02-27-pain-driven-improvements.md

 Using Google operators, I can limit the search to only my blog.

-Now, I have a lot more content and I have a lot more visitors, I can't assume that they know about this feature in Google.
+Now, I have a lot more content and I have a lot more visitors.
+I can't assume that they know about this feature in Google.
 This is causing enough pain that I feel comfortable improving it.
-I need it.
+It's going to be useful.
+It will provide value.

 <mark>What about in your current processes or infrastructure is truly causing pain?
 What are you trying to preempt?</mark>